Why you shouldn’t buy a cheap solar system

 A quality panel takes a high level of care, monitoring and quality control.
 Unfortunately, cutting corners to make cheap panels that look okay to the naked eye is easy.

-Panels should last 20 years plus
+Solar panels should last 20+ years

 When you expect the panels (and inverters), for that matter, to have a long life (25 years+ for panels and 10 years+ for inverters), there is no room for compromising on quality, particularly in the harsh climate conditions across Australia.